JoyeBright/ICLviaQE/README.md

 # ICLviaQE

-This repository contains the data, code, and models required to replicate the experiments from our paper: **"Guiding In-Context Learning of LLMs through Quality Estimation for Machine Translation."** The paper has been accepted to AMTA 2024, but has not been published yet.
+This repository contains the data, code, and models required to replicate the experiments from our paper: **"Guiding In-Context Learning of LLMs through Quality Estimation for Machine Translation."** The paper has been accepted to AMTA 2024. https://aclanthology.org/2024.amta-research.9/

 ## Overview